 1. Diabetes mellitus: what is it?

-Diabetes mellitus is one of the most common widespread diseases in Europe and is characterized by a permanently high blood sugar level.
+Diabetes mellitus is one of the most common and widespread diseases in Europe, characterized by a permanently high blood sugar level.
 The name “diabetes mellitus” means “honey-sweet flow” and describes the excretion of excess sugar in the urine.

 There are different forms of diabetes, which differ in the cause of the impaired absorption of the sugar into the cells.
 The best known and most common forms are type 1 diabetes and type 2 diabetes.